Hepatitis B Screening

 People at high risk for hepatitis A infection include:

-- International travelers.
-Hepatitis A is the hepatitis strain people are most likely to encounter in the course of international travel to developing countries.
+- People who live or travel in countries where hepatitis A is common.
+Hepatitis A is the hepatitis strain people are most likely to encounter in developing countries.

 - People living in a household with someone who has hepatitis A

 - Men who have sex with men

 - People who abuse drugs

 The hepatitis B virus is transmitted through blood, semen, and vaginal secretions.
 Situations that can cause hepatitis B transmission include: